BrunoZell/AskFi.Runtime/source/AskFi.Runtime/knowledge-base-gossip.md

-# Runtime Configuration: Observation Gossip
+# Runtime Configuration: Knowledge Base Gossip

 Actively listening to new observations to further gossip a more informative observation pool